Variable working hours

 Report on the principal terms and conditions of employment

-- The information on the working hours must be included in the employment contract or a written statement on the main terms and conditions concerning the employment
+- Information on working hours must be included in the employment contract or in a written report of the principal terms of employment.

-- When variable working hours are observed, the employer must also provide a statement on the need for labour force:
+- If the employee’s working hours are variable, the employer must also report the following:

 - non-binding, informative only